top of page

 Do you consider yourself a cat trainer, and do you offer any training services?

-Cat Advocate Compassion Fatigue & Burnout FAQ
+Cat Advocate Emapthic Strain & Burnout FAQ

 Why have you chosen to talk about this subject, particularly in cat welfare?